About Shirin Elahi

 Journal of IP Law & Practice

-The health of the patent system is of critical importance to many stakeholders.
-This article discusses how the different definitions of openness—open v secret, or open v proprietary—might provide some useful thinking on how to restore this sense of inherent openness to the current system.
-The authors contend that the issue of openness is often a surrogate for societal concerns about trust in the patent system and its institutions.
-They suggest three questions that the system should address in order to regain public trust and argue that the issues of transparency and trust should be at the heart of any initiatives to reform the patent system and protect its threatened virtue.
+The origin of the word patent is ‘open’.
+This article discusses how the different definitions of openness—open v secret, or open v proprietary—might restore openness in the current system.
+The authors contend that the issue of openness is often a surrogate for societal concerns about trust in the patent system and its institutions, arguing that the issues of transparency and trust should be at the heart of any initiatives to regain public trust and reform the patent system.

 Elahi, S et al (2007)